HtmlTags/htmltags/readme.md

     <input id="FirstName" name="FirstName" type="text" value="" />

 What if you wanted to apply a CSS class to that input?
 Or change the element id?
-Good luck.
+You can do it, but it requires a much more verbose overload:

+   <%: Html.TextBox("FirstName", "Lucas", new Dictionary<string, object> {{"id", "first-name"}, {"class", "required"}) %>

 ### HtmlHelpers that return HtmlTags